-This is a step by step guide that outlines how to use Altium for PCB designing.
-It describes creating schematic circuits using the Altium designer; it looks at how to create component symbols and how to make the footprint using Altium designer.
+This is a step-by-step guide that outlines how to use Altium for PCB designing.
+It describes creating schematic circuits using the Altium designer; it looks at how to create component symbols and make the footprint using Altium designer.
 Generally, the Altium designer tutorial aims at teaching both students and professionals how to design PCBs using the software.

 Making the schematic using Altium Designer

 This is the first step in designing PCBs.
 It starts by making a schematic PCB layout for the required schematic.

 The entails adding a new schematic to your project.
 It is all about preparing for a schema that you will be working with and may involve dragging an existing schema and adding it to your project.

 The next thing that should be done is to use the library tab on your screen’s left.
 You are free to choose the library you want to use.
 Open the browser and ensure that the component you want to use is integrated into the circuit.

 Select any section of the library and type in it